 “Commercial quality natural gas” means a mixture of gaseous hydrocarbons with at least 80 percent methane by volume and less than 10 percent by weight volatile organic compounds and meets the criteria specified in Public Utilities Commission General Order 58-A (November 10, 2016), which is incorporated herein by reference.

-“Component” means a valve, fitting, flange, threaded-connection, process drain, stuffing box, pressure-vacuum valve, pressure-relief device, pipes, seal fluid system, diaphragm, hatch, sight-glass, meter, open-ended line, well casing, natural gas powered pneumatic device, natural gas powered pneumatic pump, or reciprocating compressor rod packing or seal.
+“Component” means a valve, fitting, flange, threaded-connection, process drain, stuffing box, pressure-vacuum valve, pressure-relief device, pipes, seal fluid system, diaphragm, hatch, sight-glass, meter, open-ended line, well casing, natural gas powered pneumatic controller, natural gas powered pneumatic pump, or reciprocating compressor rod packing or seal for compressors located at onshore or offshore crude oil or natural gas production facilities.

 “Condensate” means hydrocarbon or other liquid, excluding steam, either produced or separated from crude oil or natural gas during production and which condenses due to changes in pressure or temperature.

-“Continuous bleed” means the continuous venting of natural gas from a gas powered pneumatic device to the atmosphere.
-Continuous bleed pneumatic devices must vent continuously in order to operate.
+“Continuous bleed” means the continuous venting of natural gas from a gas powered pneumatic controller to the atmosphere.
+Continuous bleed pneumatic controllers are those that vent continuously in order to operate.

 “Critical component” means any component that would require the shutdown of a critical process unit if that component was shutdown or disabled.